sharat87/prestige/README.markdown

 1. [TypeScript](https://www.typescriptlang.org/) & [Mithril](https://mithril.js.org/) &mdash; power the frontend UI and logic.
 1. [CodeMirror](https://codemirror.net/) &mdash; powers the code editor and syntax-highlighted code blocks.
 1. [Sass](https://sass-lang.com/) & [Tachyons](http://tachyons.io/) &mdash; power the styling and theming systems.
-1. [Python](https://www.python.org/) & [Django](https://www.djangoproject.com/) &mdash; power the backend logic.
+1. [Go](https://go.dev) &mdash; power the backend logic.
 1. [Jest](https://jestjs.io/) & [Puppeteer](https://pptr.dev/) &mdash; power the testing workflows.
 1. [MkDocs](https://www.mkdocs.org/) &mdash; powers the documentation site.
 1. [Phosphor](https://phosphoricons.com/) &mdash; Original source for icons in the application.

+The backend was once powered by Python and Django, but was later rewritten in Go.
+Thanks to the teams behind Python and Django as well!

 A big thank you to all folks who put in their time and sweat for these projects to exist as open source!

 ## Developing

-Please ensure you have NodeJS (with yarn) and Python (with pip), of versions as specified in the [`.tool-versions`](https://github.com/sharat87/prestige/blob/master/.tool-versions) file, before trying the following commands.
+Please ensure you have NodeJS (with yarn) and Go, of versions as specified in the [`.tool-versions`](https://github.com/sharat87/prestige/blob/master/.tool-versions) file, before trying the following commands.
 I recommend using `asdf-vm` for this, which integrates with the `.tool-versions` file.
-So, if you have `asdf` already setup, you can just do `asdf install` in this repo and you'll have the correct versions of NodeJS and Python.
+So, if you have `asdf` already setup, you can just do `asdf install` in this repo, and you'll have the correct versions of NodeJS and Go.

-The project contains a `manage` script and a `supervisord.conf` file that make getting started with development quite easy.
+The project contains a `manage.sh` script and a `supervisord.conf` file that make getting started with development quite easy.
 Here's a quick summary:

-1. `./manage start` &mdash; Starts a supervisor daemon, with all servers needed for Prestige to be running.
+1. `./manage.sh start` &mdash; Starts a supervisor daemon, with all servers needed for Prestige to be running.
 	All servers are started in dev mode, with auto-reload on, along with a small web UI from supervisor, to monitor the running processes and view their logs.
 	See output of `./manage start` for details.
 	Logs are also available in the `logs` folder.
-1. `./manage stop` &mdash; Stops and shuts down supervisor daemon, along with all the dev processes.
+1. `./manage.sh stop` &mdash; Stops and shuts down supervisor daemon, along with all the dev processes.
-1. `./manage test-*` &mdash; Test frontend/backend/e2e (depending on what's in place of `*`).
+1. `./manage.sh test-*` &mdash; Test frontend/backend/e2e (depending on what's in place of `*`).
-1. `./manage build-*` &mdash; Build frontend/backend/docs (depending on what's in place of `*`).
+1. `./manage.sh build-*` &mdash; Build frontend/backend/docs (depending on what's in place of `*`).

 ## Inspirations